brentp/jigv/README.md

 It requires that the files are hosted on a server with access to the original data. javascript.

-`jigv` encodes all variants, alignments, and annotations into a single HTML page that you can to collaborators who don't have access to the cluster where your data is stored.
+`jigv` encodes all variants, alignments, and annotations into a single HTML page (or as separate javascript file for each variant) that you can to collaborators who don't have access to the cluster where your data is stored.

 The resulting file is very fast to navigate; the left/right arrow keys advance to next/previous variants of interest.